bubfusion/Vatsim-Discord-RPC/README.md

 ## Support
 Need help with app?
-Feel free to message me on discord, username bubfusion, or on here.
+Feel free to message me on discord, Bubfusion, or on here.